forward-distribution/bridget/README.md

 ## Node version

-The tool works with node 14.x so make sure you have that installed first.
+The module works with node 14.x so make sure you have that installed first.
  On a Mac with [Homebrew](https://brew.sh) do: